guybedford/es-module-shims/README.md

 at link time, and before execution time.
 And this is what allows the polyfill to be able to reexecute the modules and their dependencies without risk of duplicate execution.

-The ES Module Shims polyfill will analyze the browser to see if it supports import maps.
-If it does, it doesn't do anything more, otherwise it will analyze all module scripts on the page to see if any of them have bare specifier imports that will fail like this.
+The ES Module Shims polyfill will analyze the browser to check its fine-grained support for various import maps and modules features.
-If one is found, it will then be reexecuted through ES Module Shims using its internal shimming of modules features.
+If it is deeemed to support a baseline set of features, and multiple import maps are not in use, the polyfill will do no further work.
+Otherwise, it will analyze all module scripts on the page to see if any of them have static module syntax that would fail.
+If found, that graph will then be reexecuted through ES Module Shims using its internal rewriting of import statements to polyfill features.

 When the polyfill kicks in another console log message is output(which can be disabled or customized via the [polyfill hook](#polyfill-hook)):

 ```
 ^^ Module error above is polyfilled and can be ignored ^^
 ```

+The fetch options used by the polyfill are carefully followed per the spec.
+In older Firefox and Safari this fetch network cache is not fully shared with the polyfill so separate entries can be seen in the network tab, network-level cache coalescing is still seen at the very least.

 ### Polyfill Edge Case: Dynamic Import